mbertucci47/keytheorems/README.md

 ## Things to do

 - Clean up the code.
-Things are out of order, poorly named, l3 naming conventions, etc.
+Things are out of order, poorly named, etc.
 - Add error messages.
 Curently there are none...
 - `thmtools` features not yet implemented
-    - `numbered=unless unique` key
+    - `numbered=unless unique` key (partially implemented)
-    - `\Autoref`
     - labels pointing to restated theorem, not original
     - hyperlinking unnumbered theorems in list of theorems
     - certainly more